thomastli/syndio_chat_app/docs/kubernetes_deployment.md

 # Kubernetes Deployment

-The following defines the Kubernetes manifests and a sample deployment script for a `MiniKube` instance.
+The following defines the Kubernetes manifests and a sample deployment script for a `minikube` instance.

 ## Manifests
 The `k8s` directory contains the following manifests: